 Through the tricuspid valve into the right ventricle.

-38. Why does the waveform change as soon as the catheter moves thru the tricuspid valve?
+38. Why does the waveform change when the catheter moves through the tricuspid valve?

-Because the pressure recorded within right ventricle is dramatically higher than within the right atrium.
+Because the pressure recorded within the right ventricle is dramatically higher than within the right atrium.

 39. What is a normal right ventricle pressure for systolic?